pablodixs/pablodixs/readme.md

 ## hey there, I'm @pablodixs 🖖😜
+🖥 Front-end Developer and UI Designer

-👨‍💻 Software Engineering Student at UCB and Front-end Developer
+👨‍💻 Software Engineering Student at UCB

 📍 Based in Brasília, Brazil